MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-03-visual-scripting.md

 ![A screenshot of Unity showing the Mesh interactable setup window and included settings.](../../../media/sample-mesh-101/478-mesh-interactable-setup.png)

-*Script Machine*: This has a script graph named *Button Base Behaviour.*
+*Script Machine*: This has a Script Graph named *Button Base Behaviour.*

 ![A screenshot of Unity showing hte Button Base behavior window for Script Machine.](../../../media/sample-mesh-101/479-script-machine-button-base.png)